 Like a vision from a fairytale, this stunning fortified castle features a maze of hallways, courtyards, towers, and even prison cells that date back to the 12th century.

-Glance across the lake to France for views that have inspired paintings by Turner and writings by Lord Byron, whose name is carved into the Castle’s dungeon walls, and you’ll see why this is one of the most popular attractions in Montreux.
+Glance across the lake to France for views that have inspired paintings by Turner and writings by Lord Byron, whose name is carved into the Castle’s dungeon walls, and you’ll see why this is one of the most popular Montreux tourist attractions.

 Entry to Chillon Castle Montreux costs CHF 12.50 per adult and CHF 6 per child (entry free for holders of the Swiss Travel Pass).
 Grab an audio guide for an additional CHF 2 to learn more about the history of this fascinating castle.